 All legal action against the government must be filed through the United States District Court for the Eastern District of North Carolina, the jurisdiction covering the base.

 “I am urging veterans of those decades of war to promptly file for your claims,” Biden said.
 “The VA will move as quickly as possible to resolve your claim and get you the benefits and the care you have earned.”

 To determine if you are eligible to file a lawsuit for compensation after being exposed to water contamination at Camp Lejeune, visit: www.camplejeunelawsuits.org.

 Military Bases Dangerous Everywhere

-For decades, U.S. military bases throughout the country – and the world – have been plagued by nearby problems with toxic hazards, such as burn pits, radiation, asbestos and Agent Orange, leading to a wide range of serious health problems.
+For decades, U.S. military bases throughout the country – and the world – have been plagued by nearby problems with toxic hazards, such as burn pits, radiation, asbestos materials and Agent Orange, leading to a wide range of serious health problems.